treweathers/Java_Developer/Course_2/Course_2.1.md

     }
 }

-Questions I asked Cosmo
+###### Cosmo's feedback:
-* Good try, but your code doesn't skip identifier 0 as required by the prompt.
+    Good try, but your code doesn't skip identifier 0 as required by the prompt.
 Can you update your solution to ignore zeros?
 Let me know if you want a hint!

+###### Questions I asked Cosmo:
 * Are the array integer values the identifiers?
-* Yes, exactly!
+        Yes, exactly!
 Each integer in the array represents a unique user identifier.
 Your goal is to find the one (other than 0) that appears more than n/4 times.
 Does that help clarify things?